madrilene/eleventy-excellent/src/docs/tags.md

 {% endraw %}

-Here `card.njk` is imported as a component, and some settings are made beforehand.
-In connection with tags, ` {% set activateTags = true %}` is important, because here you can switch off the display of tags in this card instance.
+`card.njk` is imported as a component, and some settings are made.
+With `set activateTags = true` you can switch the display of tags in this card collection instance.

-The tags are in your collection items in the front matter with the syntax
+The tags are placed in the front matter of the posts, using the syntax

 {% raw %}